Poleta Formation: Depositional setting

-The formation was deposited on an offshore shelf, and experienced storm-related pulses of siliciclastic sediment input.
+The formation was deposited on an offshore shelf between the wave base and storm base, and experienced storm-related pulses of siliciclastic sediment input.
 Like many other Burgess Shale-type Lagerstätten, this unit was deposited on the Cordilleran margin of the Laurentian continent; it is among the oldest of the Lagerstätten from this region.

 Taphonomy

-The fossil preservation is markedly similar to that in Utah Lagerstätten, particularly the Spence Shale.
-The quality of preservation was obtained by the rapid burial of organisms in obrution events, which buried them out of reach of would-be scavengers.
+The modes of preservation of the non-biomineralised material found within the Indian Springs Lagerstätte has been noted to be either clay-mineral replacement, and pyrite or iron oxide staining.
+This is similar to the modes of preservation seen in the Chengjiang Lagerstätte.
+The Lagerstätte is also an example of a obrution-type deposition, which is a rapid burial of organisms, with some helicoplacoids being buried alive, still in their upright position.
+This form of deposition will have also obscured the buried specimens from scavengers.